 Antennacraft FM6

-The Antennacraft FM6 is a six-element Log-Yagi array with three driven elements on a 70″ boom.
+The Antennacraft FM6 is a six-element log-Yagi array with three driven elements on a 68″ boom.
 Radio Shack once sold the antenna as catalog number 15-2163.

 Modeling Results

-Calculated performance figures are for 50 analysis segments per halfwave.
+Calculated performance is for 28 analysis segments per conductor halfwave with additional segments for the phasing lines.
 Forward gain includes mismatch and conductor losses.
 F/R is the ratio of forward power to that of the worst backlobe in the rear half-plane.

 Frequency Impedance SWR Mismatch Conductor Forward F/R